ifeelBALANCED/react-eslint-prettier-config/README.md

 ### `yarn lint`

-Launches the lint runner throughout the project.
+Launches the lint runner throughout the project to fix linting errors and shows them.

 ### `yarn build`